Hassene26/PoS-Captcha/README.md

 - **Byte-chained path generator.** Target *i+1* depends on the plot byte actually read at target *i*, so an attacker without the local plot cannot pre-compute the path from the seed alone.
 See [prover/src/communication/path_generator.rs](prover/src/communication/path_generator.rs) and [verifier/native/src/lib.rs](verifier/native/src/lib.rs).
 - **Multi-tenant websites.** Websites are whitelisted by Ed25519 public key in `verifier/config/websites.json`.
 A login request requires a signed intent `{siteId, nonce, ts}` from the website's backend (±60 s freshness, nonce dedup).
 Issued JWTs are scoped to `aud = siteId` and signed with EdDSA; websites validate offline using the verifier's public key.
 - **Token lifecycle.** JWTs die on whichever hits first: 5-minute TTL (stateless `exp`) or 5 successful uses (stateful `tokenUses[jti]` counter on the verifier).
+- **User consent gate.** Every `/challenge` request blocks until the user clicks **Allow** in a popup window opened by the browser extension (or until a remembered per-site decision auto-replies).
+Default fail-closed timeout is 30 s.
+Disable with `REQUIRE_CONSENT=false` for headless testing.
+The consent wait time is reported back so the verifier's 2 s disk-read bound only counts compute time, not human reaction time.
 - **Determinism without external files.** Plots are generated via a cryptographic CSPRNG (`rand_chacha`) — no `input.mp4` required.
 - **Windows toolchain.** Cargo and NAPI both need `link.exe` (MSVC); run the build commands from an **x64 Native Tools Command Prompt for VS 2022** so `link.exe` is on PATH.